Forth Axis And Yet Another Dissapointment

 So I really love manual machining!
 If the mill and lathe had only had digital readouts I would probably have used those instead.

 Either way.
 Today the Z-axis was completed.
 The drive belt is tight and the cables are all nice and tidy thanks to Magnus.
-Next step is the Y axis.
-Since the new motors have longer axels, a 25mm thick spacer was needed.

 Since the motor and bearing house both have circular centering edges, I decided to add matching edges to my spacer.
+Putting round concentric holes I a square piece turns out to be really easy if you start with a center hole big enough for the lathe chuck to grip it from the inside.